RV Tips & Tricks for Beginners (Go RVing Together!)

 Pack Based on Plans

 As mentioned before, it is critical that you plan out the majority of your trip prior to leaving.
 With all that planning, you’ll be able to pack all necessary items for cooking, activities, weather, and travel.
 Make a tentative list to ensure you remember it all!

 Have Realistic Expectations for Travel Time

-Google maps is a great resource for navigating unfamiliar routes.
-However, as for travel times, it is going to take much longer than what it suggests.
+Google Maps is a great resource for navigating unfamiliar routes.
+However, as for travel times, it is going to take much longer than it suggests.
 You have to drive slower in a rig than in a car; add in bathroom breaks and stops for tire checks.
 It will add more time than you may think.

 And there you go, our top tips for newbies to the great world of RVs!
 Good luck on your trip and we hope you have an amazing time enjoying the great outdoors and the company of loved ones.